MicrosoftDocs/Viva/Viva/glint/managers-sharing-team-conversations.md

 ms.date: 04/21/2023
 ---

-# How managers and their teams use Team Conversations
+# Managers and teams using Viva Glint Team Conversations

 Managers use their Team Conversations Presentation Kit to launch, send, and present Team Conversations to their team.
 Team Conversations help you have a meaningful conversation that moves your team forward to achieve organizational goals.